by Naomi Mitchum

 Faithability is an online community focusing on disability and spirituality issues.

-Remaining information compiled by Naomi Mitchum and members of the Council on Special Needs, Chapelwood United Methodist Church, Houston, Texas.
+Remaining information compiled by Naomi Mitchum and members of the Council on Special Needs, Chapelwood United Methodist Church, Houston, TX.

 Copyright © 2005 Naomi Mitchum.
 Posted on The East Ohio Conference of The United Methodist Church website — with permission.